Today, I have a comparison review between two Asics shoes from Asics’ Energy Saving series, the Asics Evoride vs GlideRide.

 This is maybe because they’ve gone all out in them and it was a little bit too much too soon for their body, I think.

-Asics claim that this rocker sole design and stiff forefoot help reduce ankle flexion, which means your other leg muscles work less.
+This rocker sole design and stiff forefoot help reduce big toe flexion, which is good for Hallux Rigidus, and ankle flexion, which means your other leg muscles work less.

 Is Guidesole a Gimmick?